 Student conduct is normally under the supervision of the Dean of Students.
-The seminary reserves the right to dismiss any student whose conduct is found to be unsatisfactory on the basis of spiritual or moral principles found in the Scriptures.
-If desired, the student can appeal the dismissal according to the student appeals policy.
+Students found to be in violation of the seminary's Student Conduct policy may be subject to discipline as outlined below.
+If desired, the student can appeal the discipline according to the appeals policy below.